 - 1. Physical Examination: The Health Professions Division Office will provide information about the required physical examination, immunizations and fees.
 The results of this required physical examination must indicate appropriate physical and emotional health standards for the program. - 2.
 Proof of a current (within the last year) CPR card Level C. - 3.
-Malpractice Insurance: The Health Professions Division Office will provide information about the required insurance and fee. - 4.
-Uniforms/Accessories: The Health Professions Division Office will provide information about the required uniform/ accessories.
+Malpractice Insurance: The Health Professions Division Office will provide information about the required insurance and fee. - Uniforms/Accessories: The Health Professions Division Office will provide information about the required uniform/ accessories. - Transportation: Adequate, reliable transportation to the clinical site and be responsible for parking.